 AHN Chang Hong

-He was awarded for <10st Lee In Sung Cultural Foundation Award, 2009>, <The 25th Lee Jung Seob Art Award, 2013> and earlier achieved international recognition with an award for <Special Prize of Judge in the Cagne International Fine Art Competition (France),1989>.
-His works are also in the collection of all major art museums such as MMCA (National Museum of Modern and Contemporary Art, Korea), SeMA(Seoul Museum of Art) and BMA (Busan Museum of Art).
+The artist was awarded “The 10th Lee In Sung Cultural Foundation Award” in 2009; “The 25th Lee Jung Seob Art Award” in 2013; and earlier achieved international recognition through his acceptance of the “Judge’s Special Award” in 1989 at the Cagne International Fine Art Competition (Cagne, France).
+His works are included in collections of major Korean art museums such as MMCA, National Museum of Modern and Contemporary Art (Seoul, Korea); SeMA, Seoul Museum of Art (Seoul, Korea); and BMA, Busan Museum of Art (Busan, Korea).